Albert Kesselring: Mediterranean and North Africa

 In 1941 it was clear whoever controlled Malta held an advantage.
-The island sat in the middle of the Mediterranean in the path of maritime trading routes—and Maltese–based British forces had taken a heavy toll of Axis shipping. which provided a base from which British aircraft and submarines could interdict Axis convoys headed for North Africa.
+The island sat in the middle of the Mediterranean in the path of maritime trading routes—and Maltese–based British forces had taken a heavy toll of Axis shipping.
+Malta provided a base from which British aircraft and submarines could interdict Axis convoys headed for North Africa.
 Without the vital supplies they carried, particularly fuel, the Axis forces in North Africa could not conduct operations.
 In October 1941, 63 per cent of Axis supply ships had been sunk, and in November it was 77 per cent.
 Periodically, Kesselring established local air superiority and neutralised Malta.
 Kesselring ordered attacks on the island's airfields, ports and infrastructure, along with Malta Convoys, which provided food and war materials to the island.